Follow us

 Ingredients:

-2 tbsp cashews - finely chopped
+For garnish, 2 tbsp chopped cilantro

 Method